Illustration of a skinny guy who's worried about diabetes and insulin resistance while bulking up.

 How Sugar Affects Diabetes Risk

-Excessive consumption of refined sugar is associated with insulin resistance.
-It’s not quite the same as saturated fat, though, and the difference is important.
 Sugary foods and sodas taste good and aren’t very filling, so people who eat more sugar tend to eat more food and gain more weight.
 And if they’re sedentary, more of that weight is stored as fat, and more of that fat winds up in their organs.
-That’s how sugar can increase the risk of developing insulin resistance.

 Can Skinny Guys Get Insulin Resistance?

-Skinny people are at low risk of getting insulin resistance because we have relatively low body-fat levels of body fat.
+Skinny people are at low risk of getting insulin resistance because we have relatively low levels of body fat.
 As a result, we’re less likely to have fat in our organs, and so we’re less likely to have issues with insulin production and signalling.

 Let’s talk about why.